-Few people in New York can live on $895 per month.
+Few people in New York can live on $954 per month.
 Once again, trusts come to the rescue.
 With a Pooled Income Trust, you can retain the benefit of all your income and have Medicaid pay for home care.
 Here’s how it works:

 Pooled Income Trusts can be established with certain non-profit organizations that are authorized to operate them for the benefit of disabled persons.
-If you are over 65 years of age, and need care, you will almost surely qualify for this type of Pooled Income Trust for Medicaid in NYC.
+If you are over 65 years of age, and need care, you will almost surely qualify for this type of Pooled Income Trust for Medicaid in New York.
 For investment and management of funds, your income is “pooled” together with the income deposited by other participants.
 However, your Community Medicaid Pooled Trust contributions are held in a separate account, segregated for your needs only.

 The non-profit organization essentially functions as a bill paying service, and takes a small monthly processing fee.
 When you pass on or if you move into a nursing home, whatever is left in your Community Medicaid Pooled Trust account will be used by the organization for charitable purposes.

 The Pooled Income Trust comes with one important limitation – the money in your Medicaid Pooled Trust can only be spent on you, for your own expenses and needs.
 However, you should not be shy about asking the trustees to pay for anything you want.
 Again, the only real limitation of Pooled Income Trust allowable expenses is that the expenditure must be for your benefit, not for anyone else.